Overview: Officers in a Delaware Corporation

 Officers in a Delaware corporation, close corporation, or public benefit corporation assume a significant part in the everyday tasks and the management of the organization.

-The Board of Directors appoints the officers.
-They then interpret the Board’s vision and set the wheels in motion for achieving the goals best suited to the success of the business.
 Residents of countries that are restricted by the U.S. Treasury Dept. are exempted from this privilege.
 Anyone can be an officer in a Delaware corporation and can work from any part of the world.

-Common Titles for Officers in a Delaware Corporation
+Common Titles for Officers in a Delaware corporation

-Responsible to oversee the overall activities of the company and the signing of stock certificates that have been issued to shareholders.
+- Executive Officer (also known as Chief Executive Officer, President): Responsible to oversee the overall activities of the company and the signing of stock certificates that have been issued to shareholders.

-Responsible to manage all financials, including reporting and finance records.
+- Treasurer: Responsible to manage all financials, including reporting and finance records.
 Such officers are even recognized as Chief Financial Officers or CFO.

 There are no required positions for officers that Delaware corporations must hold, unlike other states.
 An entire Delaware corporation can be made up of one person.
 Delaware corporations usually have at least one president and a secretary.